Right-angled Artin subgroups of right-angled Coxeter and Artin groups: Introduction

 When $\L$ contains more than two components, the situation becomes much more complex.
 We show that additional graph-theoretic conditions are necessary to generalize the Theorem~\ref{intro_thm:RAAG-system} to this setting (see Lemma~\ref{lem:R5} and Lemma~\ref{lem:triangle}).
 Remarkably, a consequence of these conditions is that if $\G$ is triangle-free and $(G, E(\L) )$ is a finite-index RAAG system, then $\L$ can have at most two components.
 This fact is crucial to the proof of Theorem~\ref{intro_thm:finite-index}, which does not have any assumption on the number of components of $\L$.
 Additionally, we are aware that even more conditions are necessary than those in this article, but we do not have a complete conjectural list of conditions that would be sufficient to characterize visual RAAGs.

 We next turn our attention to RAAG subgroups of RAAGs.
 A classical theorem on Coxeter groups, proven independently by Deodhar \cite{Deodhar} and Dyer \cite{Dyer}, states that reflection subgroups of Coxeter groups (i.e., those generated by conjugates of generators) are themselves Coxeter groups.
-We define a \textit{generalized RAAG reflection} to be an element of a RAAG $A_\D$ that is conjugate to a generator in $V(\D)$.
-We prove a result for subgroups of RAAGs generated by generalized reflections analogous to the one for Coxeter groups: \begin{introtheorem} Let $\mathcal{T}$ be a finite set of generalized RAAG reflections in the RAAG $A_\G$.
+In fact, Dyer proves an analogous result for the class of groups defined by \emph{reflection systems} (see~\cite{Dyer} for the definition), which includes Coxeter groups as well as RAAGs.
+Specifically, he shows that subgroups generated by conjugates of standard generators are themselves in this class.
+As RAAGs are the only torsion-free groups in this class, one obtains the following result.
+Here, we define a \textit{generalized RAAG reflection} to be an element of a RAAG $A_\D$ that is conjugate to a generator in $V(\D)$. \begin{introtheorem}[\cite{Dyer}] Let $\mathcal{T}$ be a finite set of generalized RAAG reflections in the RAAG $A_\G$.
 Then the subgroup $G < A_\G$ generated by $\mathcal{T}$ is a RAAG. \end{introtheorem}

-Kim-Koberda show that given a set of generalized RAAG reflections $\mathcal{T}$ with corresponding commuting graph $\Delta$, there exists a subgroup of the ambient RAAG (generated by sufficiently high powers of the elements of $\mathcal T$) which is isomorphic to the RAAG $A_\Delta$ \cite{Kim-Koberda}.
-However, it remained open whether the subgroup $G$ generated by $\mathcal{T}$ is itself a RAAG, and Theorem~\ref{intro_thm:generalized_reflections} precisely answers this question.
-Note that $(G, \mathcal T)$ may not itself be a RAAG \textit{system} and in general, $G$ is not isomorphic to the RAAG $A_\Delta$.
-However, we explain how to give an algorithm to obtain a set of generalized RAAG reflections $\mathcal{T}'$ such that $(G, \mathcal{T}')$ is a RAAG system.
-Consequently, this exactly determines the isomorphism class of the RAAG $G$.

-We prove Theorem~\ref{intro_thm:generalized_reflections} using a characterization of RAAG systems in terms of the deletion condition, given by Basarab \cite{basarab}.
+We thank Luis Paris for informing us that this result is contained in~\cite{Dyer}, and the explanation in the preceding paragraph.
+We include our proof of Theorem~\ref{intro_thm:generalized_reflections}, as our geometric approach is very different from from that of Dyer, which is algebraic and uses cocycles.
+Our proof uses a characterization of RAAG systems in terms of the deletion condition, given by Basarab \cite{basarab}.
 We use disk diagrams to show that subgroups generated by generalized RAAG reflections satisfy the criteria in Basarab's characterization.

-Our geometric approach is very different from that of Deodhar (which utilizes root systems) and that of Dyer (which is algebraic and uses cocycles) towards proving the corresponding result for Coxeter groups.
+We note that, although $G$ (from Theorem~\ref{intro_thm:generalized_reflections}) is a RAAG, $(G, \mathcal{T})$ is not necessarily a RAAG \textit{system} and in general $G$ is not isomorphic to the RAAG $A_\Delta$ where $\Delta$ is the commuting graph corresponding to $\mathcal{T}$.
+Kim-Koberda show that there exists a subgroup of $G$ (generated by sufficiently high powers of the elements of $\mathcal T$) which is isomorphic to $A_\Delta$ \cite{Kim-Koberda}.